Generate Trend Raster (Map Viewer)

 The Mann-Kendall and Seasonal Mann-Kendall tests are used to determine whether there is a monotonic trend in the data.
 They are nonparametric, meaning they do not assume a specific distribution of data.
 The Mann-Kendall test does not consider serial correlation or seasonal effects.
 If the data is seasonal, the Seasonal Mann-Kendall test is more appropriate.

-• Length of cycle for harmonic trend analysis is used to indicate the number and length of cycles you expect to see in your data throughout a day or year.
-For example, if you expect your data to go through two cycles of variation in one year, the length of cycle will be 182.5 days or 0.5 years.
+• Length of cycle for harmonic trend analysis is used to indicate the number and length of cycles you expect to see in the data throughout a day or year.
+For example, if you expect the data to go through two cycles of variation in one year, the length of cycle will be 182.5 days or 0.5 years.
 If you have temperature data collected every three hours, and there is one cycle of variation per day, the length of cycle is one day.

 • Frequency or polynomial order for harmonic trend analysis is used to describe the harmonic model to fit to the data.
 If the frequency is set to 1, a combination of linear and the first order harmonic curve will be used to fit the model.
 If the frequency is 2, a combination of linear, first order harmonic curve, and second order harmonic curve will be used to fit the data.
 If the frequency is 3, an additional third order harmonic curve will be used to model the data, and so on.